dlpe/einstein-challenge/README.md

 2.1 Basic Usage

 If you just want to check out how it works you can read and run driver.py.
-It simply creates the conditions according to what is described in the original status and prints the output after each iteration.
+It simply creates the conditions according to what is described in the original riddle and prints the current status of the universe after each iteration.

 2.2 Universe